Everyone loves free money.

 Here’s the background: In the 1920’s you could buy an international postage stamp (called an ‘International reply coupon’) in many countries: $ 1 in the states, € 1 in Europe (yeah, I know, it wasn’t there yet), £ 1 in the UK – you get the drift.

-As you can tell, there’s a difference in the true value, as $ 1 and £ 1 do not have the same value.
+As you can tell, there’s a difference in the true value, like $ 1 and £ 1 do not have the same value.
 In Italy, you could make a 400 % profit from these compared to the US!

-So ponzi created a business where he, within 45 days would give you 50 % profit by buying and selling these coupons.
+So Ponzi created a business where he, within 45 days would give you 50 % profit by buying and selling these coupons.
 Well, he made people believe that he was buying and selling the coupons.

 Everyone was loving the idea, and it made sense!
 And the profits were so sweet.